Matthew 19

 How does He do that?
 Because he hasn’t given her the ‘apostasion’, he hasn’t given her a ‘legal certificate of divorce’ and anybody who marries that woman who has been put away, who didn’t get the legal divorce, who didn’t have that ‘written bill of divorcement’ in her hand, anyone who would marry her also commits adultery because he’s forming a relationship with a woman who, in the eyes of God and, technically, in the laws of the land, is still married to someone else.

-The Pharisees heard that Jesus took a very conservative point of view, so they come here in Matthew 19:3 on the attack.
-They are looking to discredit Jesus, they are looking perhaps to destroy Him, to turn the masses against Him and perhaps to use His teaching against Him as John the Baptist found his teaching on marriage, divorce and remarriage in the situation with King Herod to work against him.
+The Pharisees heard that Jesus took a very conservative point of view, so they come here in Matthew 19:3 / Mark 10:2, on the attack.
+They are looking to discredit Jesus, they are looking perhaps to destroy Him, to turn the masses against Him and perhaps to use His teaching against Him as John the Baptist found his teaching on marriage, divorce, and remarriage in the situation with King Herod to work against him.

-Jesus gives a reply, which we read in Matthew 19:4-6 where Jesus goes back beyond their culture, back beyond the Law of Moses, back to the creation.
+Jesus gives a reply, which we read in Matthew 19:4-6 / Mark 10:8-9, where Jesus goes back beyond their culture, back beyond the Law of Moses, back to the creation.
 They were always looking for loopholes, they were always looking for ways to get around things.

 Their Argument

-Then the Pharisees began to press Jesus and they come up with an argument.
-Their question here to Jesus is, ‘what does the Law of Moses say?’
+The Pharisees began to press Jesus, and they come up with an argument.
+Their question to Jesus is, ‘what does the Law of Moses say?’
+Matthew 19:7 / Mark 10:4.
 Why did Moses command us to give our wives a certificate of ‘apostasion’ and then send her away?

 Jesus had been teaching about permanency in marriage is the most important thing, they ask, why did Moses talk about divorce?
 Why did he talk about this certificate, this legal, official thing of divorce?